 According to the UN’s Food and Agriculture Organization, roughly one-third of the food produced by farmers is lost between the field and the market in low- and middle-income countries.
 In high-income countries, a similar amount is wasted between the market and the table.
 Currently, the food system contributes 21–37% of greenhouse gases, meaning that these food losses add to the climate crisis but do nothing for food security or malnutrition levels.

 Climate change affects the global food system in such a way that those who already suffer from hunger and undernutrition are those most vulnerable to these added threats.
-In order to end hunger — as is one of our top Sustainable Development Goals for the year 2030 — we therefore need to also tackle the current climate crisis, particularly the topic of climate justice and the inequities that are raised by climate change.
+In order to end hunger — one of the UN’s top Sustainable Development Goals for the year 2030 — we therefore need to also tackle the current climate crisis, particularly the topic of climate justice and the inequities that are raised by climate change.

 As we can see with the increasingly global nature of our food system, however, this cannot happen in isolation.
 We must foster global solidarity with the most climate-vulnerable communities and countries, with high-income countries (especially those with the highest greenhouse emissions) taking responsibility for both mitigating the causes of climate change and supporting low- and middle-income countries in adapting to the effects of these changes.
 All of this is a tall order, but it’s an order that will affect all of our futures, regardless of where we live.